Toloka/docs/en/guide/concepts/accept.md

 # Reviewing Tolokers' responses

-You started a pool with [non-automatic acceptance](offline-accept.md), and the Tolokers completed all your tasks.
+You started a pool with [manual review](offline-accept.md), and the Tolokers completed all your tasks.
 What next?

 - Review the Tolokers' responses before the end of the **Review period** that you specified.
 At the end of the period, unchecked responses will be accepted automatically.